You are here : At Home > Water resources > South east

 *Drought zone 1 is the LTA in Southeast region.

-Rainfall in our Southeast region was above average in May at 117% of the Long Term Average (LTA).
-Over the last three months (March to May inclusive), our Southeast region has received above average rainfall (144% of the LTA) and effective precipitation (187% of the LTA).
-As a result, soils remain wetter than average, meaning any forthcoming rainfall will provide a greater contribution to groundwater recharge.
+Rainfall in our Southeast region was well below average in March at 14% of the Long Term Average (LTA)).
+Over the last three months (January to March inclusive), our Southeast region has received below average rainfall (83% of the LTA) and below average effective precipitation (90% of the LTA).
+Soil wetness (SMD) is now well above average levels for the time of year, meaning that any forthcoming rainfall is unlikely to contribute to groundwater recharge.

 Please refer to our Drought Plan for what this means for us and our customers.